bedapub/microbiome10XVisium/README.md

 reads in 10X Visium spatial transcriptomics samples with the CRC_16 sample.
 The CRC_16 sample is a colorectal cancer sample form the Galeano-Niño et al. (Nature 2022) publication.
-It is expected that the snakemake workflow was run beforehand.
+It is expected that the Snakemake workflow was run beforehand.

 The steps of the workflow involve:

-1)  **krakenToMatrix()**: barcode correction, UMI deduplication and resolving the reads at a specific taxonomic level
+1)  **krakenToMatrix()**: barcode correction, UMI deduplication and resolving the reads at genus level
-2)  **decontaminate()**: running various decontamination steps and adding the microbiome information as an additional assay to a Seurat object containing the GEX assay
+2)  **decontaminate()**: running various decontamination steps and adding the microbiome information as an additional assay to a Seurat object containing the host gene expression (GEX) assay and the tissue image
-3)  Downstream analysis and visualization, such as visualizing the pseudobulk microbiome composition, spatial profiles of certain microbes or co-occurrence of taxa in spots.
+3)  Downstream analysis and visualization, such as visualizing the microbiome pseduobulk composition, spatial profiles of certain microbes or co-occurrence of taxa in spots.

 ### Preparation

-In case of using the microbiome10XVisium for the first time, it is required to download a SQLite DB for taxonomic conversion (performed with the *taxonomizr* R package, for more info:
+In case of using the microbiome10XVisium for the first time, it is required to download a SQLite database for taxonomic conversion (performed with the *taxonomizr* R package, for more info:
 <https://github.com/sherrillmix/taxonomizr>).
 Run the following code
 once: